64robots/webforms/README.md

 1 - Add Routes

 At the moment, the package doesn't work with anonymous users.
-Please, add that to your routes file under an auth routes:
+Please, add that to your routes file under an auth middleware:

 ```php
 Route::webforms('webforms');